venturemark/apiserver/doc/oauth.md

 The `apiserver` assumes any request is legitimately made by the user providing their access token.
-All the `apiserver` is doing is to execute an [interceptor] which looks up the `authentication` header in order to take out the `sub` claim.
+All the `apiserver` is doing is to execute an [interceptor] which looks up the `authorization` header in order to take out the `sub` claim.
 This is the user ID we work with internally.